What is schizophrenia?

 Education, support, and training in social and job skills all are important parts of your treatment and recovery.
 For example:

 - Learning about schizophrenia can improve the quality of your life and the lives of those who care about you.

 - Job training may help you find a job that interests you and that you can be successful in.
 This can help with finances and self-esteem.

 - Social skills training can help you develop life skills such as learning to communicate, managing frustration, and coping.
 It may include cognitive enhancement therapy, which may help you improve how well you understand and deal with other people.

 - Case management and assertive community treatment can help you organize the many different parts of treatment and recovery.
 You receive this kind of help at your home.
 You don't have to go anywhere special to get it.

 - Support groups give you the chance to talk with people who are going through the same things you are.

-There are 10 principles of recovery (What is a PDF document?) that can guide you as you work toward your goals and learn new things to help yourself.
+There are 10 principles of recovery that can guide you as you work toward your goals and learn new things to help yourself.
 They help you gain self-confidence and respect for yourself.
 They make it clear that you make your own decisions with the help of your doctor, counsellor, and family.
 And they encourage you to be as independent as possible while living with schizophrenia.